Skip to content

 Amchem Products

 Not all class actions go in favor of the plaintiffs.
 In the 1990s, nearly two million people were eligible for a class action against Amchem for asbestos exposure.
-The Third Circuit Court of Appeals rejected the case as a class action because it was not clear how the exposure would affect each plaintiff in the long term.
+The Third Circuit Court of Appeals rejected the case as a class action because it was unclear how the exposure would affect each plaintiff in the long term.

 This is a typical roadblock in asbestos class action suits, as not everyone gets sick due to asbestos exposure.
 Some exposure victims might become severely ill and be unable to collect any more damages because the earlier class action would have cleared the company of liability.